doudoulong/Minecruft-PT/README.md

 $ sudo docker-compose -f iperf-test.yml up mserver
 ```

-5. To start the server proxy docker, you need to obtain the docker gateway IP by running
+5. To start the server proxy docker, you need to obtain the Minecraft server docker's IP by running
 ```
-$ sudo docker inspect docker_default | grep "Gateway"
+$ sudo docker inspect docker_default | grep -A 5 "mserver"
 ```

 Replace the IP address in line 19 (172.19.0.2) of file "iperf-test.yml" with the output of the previous command and then save the file.